winesapOS/winesapOS/UPGRADES.md

 - Add fingerprint scanning support.
 - Add improved compatibility with community Steam Deck apps.
 - Add Wayland support for KDE Plasma.
+- Change 'crudini' package to use the newer 'python-crudini' package instead.

 ## 3.2.1 to 3.3.0